Trading Education

 “Candlestick charts are popular because they identify the momentum of every day's price moves.
 They are definitive, easier to understand than bar charts, and especially helpful for short-term traders.”

-- Robert Fischer, Candlesticks, Fibonacci, and Chart Pattern Trading Tools
+- Paraphrased from Robert Fischer, Candlesticks, Fibonacci, and Chart Pattern Trading Tools

 Doji